morinlab/lymphopedia/papers/russler-germainMutationsAssociatedProgression2023.md

         suffix: ' genes)'
 ---
 sankey-beta
-This study, New Tier 1, 1
+This study, New Tier 1, 2
-New Tier 1, FL Tier 1, 1
+New Tier 1, FL Tier 1, 2
-This study, New Tier 2, 19
+This study, New Tier 2, 18
-New Tier 2, FL Tier 2, 19
+New Tier 2, FL Tier 2, 18
+This study, New Tier 3, 0
+New Tier 3, FL Tier 3, 0
-All other FL studies, FL Tier 1, 65
+All other FL studies, FL Tier 1, 52
-All other FL studies, FL Tier 2, 31
+All other FL studies, FL Tier 2, 41
+All other FL studies, FL Tier 3, 0
 ```

 ## Novel genes reported in this study